BarthPaleologue/Blog/content/page/about.md

 comments: true
 ---

-Hello, my name is Barthélemy Paléologue and I am a Computer Graphics engineer.
-I love building stuff and sharing it with the world.
+Hey there, welcome to my blog!
+I am Barthélemy Paléologue, a French computer graphics engineer.
+I love building stuff and sharing the fun with the world, so I hope you will have a good time reading my articles :)

-I am making [Cosmos Journeyer](https://cosmosjourneyer.com) in my free time.
-Check it out, it's quite cool!
+Oh, and I am making [Cosmos Journeyer](https://cosmosjourneyer.com), a space exploration game in my free time.
+Check it out, it's quite cool and open-source!

-This blog is entirely human-generated btw.
+AI policy:
+- All articles are written by me (a human).
+- AI may be used for spelling and grammar.
+- Every article is reviewed by another human before publishing.